BIGBEASTISHANK/BBeast-Discord-Bot/README.md

 	- [ ] Play - Play song in voice channel
 - General
 	- [ ] avatar - Given pfp of your or given user
-	- [ ] info - Info about server
-	- [ ] Invite - Give Invite like to the server
-	- [ ] SupportServer - Gives support server invite link
 	- [x] ~Confess - Anonymously confess a message~

 ## Timestamp